 Ring of Free Action

-As a secondary ring we recommend the Ring of Free Action.
+As a secondary ring, we recommend the Ring of Free Action.
 You can buy the Ring of Free Action from Araj Oblodra inside the Moonrise Tower in late Act 2.
 The ring allows you to ignore the effects of Difficult Terrain, and cannot be Paralysed or Restrained.

-Dual Wield Hand Crossbows with Beast Master Build BG3
+Dual Wield Handcrossbows with BG3 Ranger Build

 Other Baldur’s Gate 3 Builds